Brooklyn Village station

-Brooklyn Village, formally Stonewall, is a light rail station in Charlotte, North Carolina.
+Brooklyn Village, formerly Stonewall, is a light rail station in Charlotte, North Carolina.
 The elevated dual side platforms are a stop along the Lynx Blue Line in Uptown Charlotte.

 Location

 The station is located on top of the parking structure for the Westin Charlotte, which it is also adjacent too, and is accessible from Brooklyn Village Avenue via stairs and elevators.
 On its other-side is the Francis, a luxury apartment complex, with a Whole Foods Market, Home2 Suites by Hilton, and other retail and services.
 Across Brooklyn Village Avenue is the Charlotte Convention Center with the Harvey B. Gantt Center, catercorner at College Street, and the NASCAR Hall of Fame, catercorner at Brevard Street.
 Other nearby landmarks and popular destinations include: Ally Charlotte Center, Duke Energy Center, JW Marriott Charlotte, Legacy Union, Mint Museum Uptown, Museum Tower, Regions 615, and Bank of America Stadium.

 Artwork

 The Wanderwall, completed in 2018, is an eight-story architectural skin installation, located at the Francis parking garage.
 Designed by French architect Marc Fornes, the blue-green exterior parkade wall is described as elements of flows and networks, with a labyrinthine porosity that allows light through to the garage interior.
 It was commissioned by both Crescent Communities and the Charlotte Arts and Science Council (ASC).